-In order to switch from the linear to a nonlinear mode, you have to open the dialogue LUT in the Display menu.
-Click the option button of the enhancement function which you want to use in the LUT type field.
-Then set the enhancement factor (Gamma-factor or sigmoid factor) by clicking and dragging the enhancement curve in the graphic box.
+In order to switch from the linear to a non-linear mode, you have to open the dialogue LUT in the Display menu.
+Click the option button of the enhancement function which you want to use in the LUT Type field.
+Then set the enhancement factor (gamma-factor or sigmoid factor) by clicking and dragging the enhancement curve in the graphic box.
 Alternatively you can insert the desired factor into the textbox Gamma.
-Then press the enter key to activate the new factor and recalculate the image (see also "LUT (Look up Table)" on page 156).
+Then press the enter key to activate the new factor and recalculate the image (see also "LUT (Look up Table)" on page 164).

-Automatic contrast enhancement
+Optimize contrast enhancement

-By clicking the small asterisk at the lower right side of the LUT tool or the corresponding button in the menu bar you can force LUT limits being calculated automatically according to the intensity values present in the image.
+Automatic contrast enhancement By clicking the small asterisk at the lower right side of the LUT tool or the corresponding button in the menu bar you can force LUT limits being calculated automatically according to the intensity values present in the image.
 In most cases this is an easy way to adapt the LUT settings to the current image and to obtain optimum digital contrast enhancement.